-DNAscope uses a robust process for identification of variant candidates.
+DNAscope uses a robust process for the identification of variant candidates.
 The addition of a platform-specific machine learning model can further improve the overall variant calling accuracy.
-A MGI model was developed and benchmarked previously on DNBSEQ-G400 and DNBSEQ-T7 using Standard MPS chemistry7.
-Result showed that the data from DNAscope with MGI Standard MPS chemistry achieved superior SNP and Indel accuracy compared to standard Illumina PCR-free datasets.
-Here we analyzed accuracy of current PE150 WGS reads generated on MGI's DNBSEQ-G400 sequencers using a new trained model (v0.5) and updated more difficult variant truthset (v4.2.1).
+A Complete Genomics model was developed and benchmarked previously on DNBSEQ-G400 and DNBSEQ-T7.
+The results showed that the DNAscope + CG model achieved superior SNP and Indel accuracy compared to standard Illumina PCR-free datasets.
+Here, we analyzed the accuracy of current PE150 WGS reads generated on Complete Genomics sequencers using a new, trained model (v0.5) and updated a more difficult variant truthset (v4.2.1).
+The v4.2.1 dataset is a substantial improvement over the GIAB v3.2.2 benchmark dataset used in the earlier publication and includes approximately 200 MB of challenging genomic regions that were excluded from the previous v3.2.2 datasets.
+Accordingly, the F1scores reported in this study are lower than the corresponding scores reported in the earlier manuscript.